SControl:Slip

 How working together works

 Weekly meeting with you.
 Between meetings we build exactly what your hospitality reality demands — CAO exceptions, POS integrations, reports for your bookkeeper.
-After 4–8 weeks Control:Slip is live across all your locations.
+By the end Control:Slip is live across all your locations and the team is trained.
 After that, it's just the subscription.

 1